ctp-archive/data-journalism/modules/data-as-a-system/_posts/2022-03-15-handson-part-two.md

 As you work, consider the following questions as a class:

 * How do the inputs and outputs of your systems differ?
-* How oftenn are you collecting the data?
+* How often are you collecting the data?
 Daily?
 Weekly?
 * How do the systems you set up **individually** fit **together**?
 * What changes do you need to make for them to be compatible?